Sushi and Sake – Albuquerque, New Mexico

 Contemporary sushi chefs, even many from Japan, craft their own creative variations to their sushi, in essence creating the antithesis of the “purity” for which traditionalists strive.
 Another sushi tradition which has started to fall by the wayside is the prohibition of female sushi chefs.
 Several reasons, the most plausible having to do with traditional gender role assignments, are given for the scarcity of female sushi chefs.

-In the Duke City, the restaurant with the most creative sushi offerings is Sushi & Sake on Central Avenue.
-It’s also one of only two sushi restaurants I’ve seen employing a female sushi chef.
+In the Duke City, the restaurant with arguably the most creative sushi offerings was Sushi & Sake on Central Avenue which closed its doors in 2018, another Nob Hill victim of high lease rates and an approximate 30 percent drop in business in recent years (can you say ART?)
 In 2010, a second instantiation of Sushi & Sake launched, the scion being located on Academy where Tomato Cafe once held court for more than a decade.
+Today, the Academy location is the sole instantiation of Sushi & Sake.

-The Central Avenue Sushi & Sake occupies part of the building which houses the Korean BBQ House and is owned by the same people.
-It launched in January, 2005 and has been a very popular draw as it probably will be for a long time.
-The restaurant features an “all you can eat (AYCE) in an hour” dining concept, but unlike American buffet restaurants, takes precautions to minimize waste.
+The Central Avenue Sushi & Sake occupied part of the building which housed the Korean BBQ House and is owned by the same people.
+It launched in January, 2005 and was a very popular draw for most of its tenure at the location.
+Sushi & Sake features an “all you can eat (AYCE)” dining concept, but unlike American buffet restaurants, takes precautions to minimize waste.
 Aside from having only one hour to consume all the sushi you can handle, you’re permitted only one re-order and will be charged for sushi left unconsumed.

 The AYCE includes one “chef’s special” per person.
 The menu lists twelve chef’s specials, each one seemingly a greater departure from tradition than the other.
 A picture of each special illustrates just how creative and colorful sushi can be when taken beyond traditional boundaries…far beyond in some cases..